-Radi Calize, a good guy known to the group, has been listening for a while.
+Radi Calize has been listening for a while.
 He laments.
 "I hope that's not too late to avoid destruction of America and Americans by the greedy and shortsighted ruling class and their even more foolish supporters.
-Why can't the lunatics see that the way to guarantee that we have the things we need to live is to make them - of, by and for ourselves? "
+Why can't the lunatics see that the way to guarantee that we have the things we need to live is to make them - of, by and for ourselves?"